Jedidiah-Solomon/zarc-epp-tester/README.md

 All contributors to this project

 Disclaimer
 This tool is for testing purposes only.
 Use in production environments at your own risk.
-Always test thoroughly in OTE before moving to live environment.
+Always test thoroughly in OTE before moving to live environment

+---

+## For Fast and Fully thoroughout testing
+Please use the Option 2
 ```